vidigaljoao/vidigaljoao.github.io/_posts/2019-08-22-data-mining.md

 <p style='text-align: justify;'> As a knowledge discovery process, it typically involves data cleaning, data integration, data selection, data transformation, pattern discovery, pattern evaluation, and knowledge presentation.</p>

+<p style='text-align: justify;'>Here, I am just going briefly on the major data mining methods and techniques used in the process of decision making.
+They are:</p>

+* Data preprocessing
+* Pattern mining
+* Cluster Analysis
+* Classification

 ## 1. Data Processing